Planet Alpha Accessibility Report

 There is no speech in the game, either written or spoken, and no instructions other than button indicators.

-We haven’t documented any accessibility features for Difficulty in Planet Alpha which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Planet Alpha which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Planet Alpha, and offer accessibility features for Difficulty:

 We've documented 1 accessibility feature for Getting Started in Planet Alpha which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.